puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 Resource attributes which can optionally accept multiple values (including the relationship metaparameters) expect those values in an array.

-You can access individual array items by their numerical index (counting from zero).
+You can access items in an array by their numerical index (counting from zero).
 Square brackets are used for indexing.
-Nested arrays and hashes can be accessed by chaining indexes.

 Example: